gts-conqueror/Rhandum_Archive_of_Talents/[Batch 1]Rhandum_Archive_of_Talents/Chemist.md

 - **Left: Octet Rule**
   - When the total combined merge rank of Chemists is a multiple of 8:
     - All units adjacent to a Chemist increase critical chance by 1% and attack speed by 2 per merge rank.

-    - (Adds sound effect once reached.)
+    *Sound cues / animations to indicate reached threshold.*

+    *Stack counter to show total combined mergerank.*

 - **Right: Redox Reaction**
-  - Dragging a Principal Investigator onto a unit reduces it, granting +1% crit chance for all units of that single type and increasing their attack speed by 5% for 40s.
+  - Dragging a Principal Investigator onto a unit of the same merge rank puts set unit in a "reduced" state, granting +1% crit chance for all units of that single type and increasing the specific unit's attack speed by 5% for 40s.
-  - Afterward, the Principal Investigator becomes "oxidized," disabling the production of Reagents for 15s after the reaction (sound effect when triggered).
+  - Afterward, the Principal Investigator becomes "oxidized," disabling the production of Reagents for 15s after the reaction.

+   *Sound cues / animations to indicate Principal Investigator re-activation.*
 ---

 ## Final Talent